 There are several obvious errors in the book of Judith.
 Perhaps it does not even matter if Judith is historically inaccurate.
 The obvious historical blunders may be ironic.
 “The storyteller, speculated Torrey, might even have given his listeners “a solemn wink” as he delivered his opening sentence” (Moore, “Judith, Book of,” ABD 3:1121).
 As David deSilva suggested, any attempt to defend the historicity of Judith is doomed to failure (Introducing the Apocrypha, 94).

 - Holofernes marches his massive army from Nineveh to Cilicia in three days, over 300 miles (2:21).
-Two verses later the army is fighting in Put and Lud, in North Africa, then remarkably they are back in Cilicia in the next verse.
+Two verses later, the army is fighting in Put and Lud, in North Africa.
+Remarkably, they are back in Cilicia in the next verse.

-- The place names may have been created by the author.
+- The author may have created the place names.
 Bethulia, for example, did not exist.
-But the name means “young woman” and may be a hint of Judith’s victory later in the book.
+But the name means “young woman” and maybe a hint of Judith’s victory later in the book.
 As Otzen says, “The topography of the book of Judith is also bewildering” (81).

 - The book claims Jerusalem can only be reached by a narrow pass, which anyone reading the book would know was geographically false.